 Doctor Who and Star Trek are the two most iconic science fiction television series ever made.
-They have amassed a following on a global scale like no other and have stood the test of time for roughly 50 years.
+They have amassed a following on a global scale like no other and have stood the test of time for over 50 years.

-Even people who have never seen any Star Trek still know “Beam me up Scotty”, “KHAAAAAAAAAANNNNNNN”, .
+Even people who have never seen any version of Star Trek still know “Beam me up Scotty”, “KHAAAAAAAAAANNNNNNN”, .
 “He’ dead Jim”, “Its life but not as we know it”, “phasers on stun” green women, the fighting music etc.

-Doctor Who meanwhile was the The Rolling Stones of Science fiction.
+Doctor Who meanwhile was the The Rolling Stones of science fiction.
 It was the second most mainstream one certainly, but it was always a bit edgier than Trek.
 Trek obviously pushed the boundaries in positive ways too like having the first interracial kiss, but Who was like the Rolling Stones in that it enjoyed just provoking controversy.